phanan/cascading-config/README.md

 ## Usage

-1. Fill the configuration into your environment-based config directory (`config.local`, `config.staging`, `config.production`), just like what you've always done in Laravel 4
+1. Fill the configuration into your environment-based config directory (`config.local`, `config.staging`, `config.production`), just like you've always done in Laravel 4
-1. Call `config($key)` just like what you've always done in Laravel 5
+1. Call `config($key)` just like you've always done in Laravel 5

 ## Notes